PM Modi launches Ujjwala 2.0 for providing free LPG connections | Headlines

 - India

-Prime Minister Narendra Modi on Tuesday launched Ujjwala 2.0 -- the second phase of the Pradhan Mantri Ujjwala Yojana (PMUY) -- by handing over LPG connections in Mahoba in Uttar Pradesh and said his government aims to ensure that benefit of the country's resources reach all.
+Prime Minister Narendra Modi on Tuesday said it was unfortunate that people had to wait decades for basics like hospitals, roads and electricity, indirectly targeting the previous governments as he launched the second phase of the Ujjwala cooking gas scheme.

-''As we will be celebrating 75th year of Independence this year and look at the progress in the past seven-and-a-half decades, we feel that some situation and conditions should have changed decades ago,'' the prime minister said in his address after the launch.
+''As we will be celebrating 75th year of Independence this year and look at the progress in the past seven-and-a-half decades, we feel that some situation and conditions should have changed decades ago,'' the prime minister said in his address.

-''For many fundamental needs such as road, power, hospital, cooking gas, school, water, home, people of the country had to wait for decades.
+''For many fundamental needs such as roads, power, hospitals, cooking gas, schools, water, home, people of the country had to wait for decades.
 This is unfortunate and women suffered the most due to this,'' he said.

 ''How could the country become self-reliant without self-confidence,'' he added.

-After the formal launch, the prime minister distributed free gas connections to 10 women virtually.
+The prime minister formally launched the second phase of the Pradhan Mantri Ujjwala Yojana (PMUY) -- Ujjwala 2.0 -- by handing over virtually LPG connections to some beneficiaries in Mahoba in Uttar Pradesh.

-Uttar Pradesh Chief Minister Adityanath handed over the documents to the women on behalf of the PM.
+Uttar Pradesh Chief Minister Adityanath who was present in the Mahoba event handed over the documents to the women on behalf of the PM.

-Interacting with the women beneficiaries, the prime minister said, ''Before 2014, people had to take rounds of government offices for taking benefit of any scheme.'' ''We attempt to ensure that benefits of schemes or resources reach all,'' he added.
+Interacting with the women beneficiaries, the prime minister said, ''Before 2014, people had to take rounds of government offices for taking benefit of any scheme.'' ''Our attempt is to ensure that benefits of schemes or resources reach all,'' he added.

+During the event, PM interacted with Bundi Devi of Dehradun, Uttrakhand, Ekta Chopdikar from North Goa, Asha from Amritsar, Punjab, Kiran Devi from Gorakhpur (UP) and Sunita Vaishnav from Bhopal in Madhya Pradesh.

+In his interaction, the PM sought to know from the women what benefit they got from the PMUY scheme and how it saved their time.

 During Ujjwala 1.0 launched in 2016, a target was set to provide LPG connections to five crore women members of BPL households.